 Melvin "Jack" Murdock was born in Portland on August 15, 1917.
 Jack, who went by his middle name, graduated from Franklin High School in 1935.
 Here is is photo from his high school yearbook.

 His father offered Jack the choice of going to college or money to start a business.
-Without hesitation Jack took the money and opened M. J. Murdock Company, known as Murdock Radio and Appliance Company, in Southeast Portland.
+Without hesitation Jack took the money and opened M. J. Murdock Company, known as Murdock Radio and Appliance Company, on 67th and Foster Road.
+His friendly personality and honest business policies made the M. J. Murdock Co. a success from the start..
 This type 35 receiving tube, first introduced in 1931, has a label from the M. J. Murdock Company.

 After the war Jack Murdock and Howard Vollum, along with Miles Tippery and Glenn McDowell, formed Tekrad in 1946 and soon changed the name to Tektronix.
 This photo shows Jack with the first Tektronix product, the Type 101 Video Generator.

 Jack was the Vice President and General Manager of Tektronix and in 1960 he became Chairman of the Board until his death in 1971.

-We have two articles from Tek Talk that highlight Jack's life and contributions.
+We have two articles from TekTalk that highlight Jack's life and contributions.
 Click on the images to open the PDF documents.

 There are not a lot of personal photos of Jack.
 Here are two, dates unknown.

 We have a video of Jack Murdock on our Video Gallery that was produced by the M.J.
 Murdock Charitable Trust.

 We also have a recording of Jack Murdock's presentation to the Portland Chamber of Commerce in November of 1966 where he focuses on the effects of automation on society.
 It can be listened to on our Audio Gallery.